int19h/jbomohi/dict/xod/comments.md

 I think it looks weird to have a URL in a print dictionary, so I omitted it.
 Perhaps Xod prefers it that way.

+## 2006-06-16T21:53:11Z — rlpowell (comment 259, on definition 14337, in reply to 258)

+Re: Paucity of information.

+arj wrote:
+> rlpowell wrote:
+> > Seems like adding his full English name and/or a link to more
+> information
+> > about him would make the definition actuall useful, espcially since he
+> > *doesn't use* "Xod" in English, as far as I know.
+>
+> Okay, fixed.
+>
+> I think it looks weird to have a URL in a print dictionary, so I omitted
+> it.
+Perhaps Xod prefers it that way.

+I'm assuming the cmene won't go in the printed dictionary.

+-Robin